 - 4 15-oz cans mandarin oranges packed in light syrup

-Use a spoon to drizzle the mandarin orange syrup all over the cake layer.
+- Use a ladle or spoon to drizzle mandarin orange syrup all over the cake layer.

-Spread a layer of whipped cream on top of cake and top with a layer of oranges.
+- Spread a layer of whipped cream on top of cake and top with a layer of orange slices.
 Repeat layering process with remaining ingredients.

 - Chill until ready to serve.